microsoft/pxt/common-docs/github/public-assignments.md

 # Public assignments

-This section describes a methodology to manage assignment via GitHub.
+This page describes a methodology to manage public assignments via GitHub.
-Each assigment is a **public repository** under the student account.
+Each assignment is a **public repository** under the student's account.

-Let's illustrate it for a **homework** asignment.
+Let's illustrate the actions for a **homework** assignment.

 ## Step 1: Students create a new public repository

-From the MakeCode editor, the student create a **public** repository for the assignment that will be hosted under their account.
-Students should all name the repository with the assignment name (e.g. "homework" in this example).
+From the MakeCode editor, the student creates a **public** repository for the assignment that will be hosted under their account.
+All students should name the repository using the same name as the assignment (e.g. "homework" in this example).

 ## Step 2: Student change, commit, push cycle

 It's time to work!
-Student can do all their work and use the **commit & push** button to save their work.
-It is a good idea to encourage them to commit whenever they feel they have made progress and always provide a meaningful description of the changes.
+Students do their work and use the **commit & push** button to save it.
+It is a good idea to encourage them to commit whenever they feel they have made progress and to provide a meaningful description of the changes made.

 ## Step 3: Teacher reviews the commit history

-The teacher can use the [MakeCode GitHub Explorer](https://makecode.com/github-explorer) browse the repositories of a user easily.
+The teacher can use the [MakeCode GitHub Explorer](https://makecode.com/github-explorer) to easily browse the repositories of a user.
 If needed the teacher can also review the entire history of the project on GitHub.